The Doctor Is In

-The Truth about Splenda
+The Truth About Splenda

-By Dr. Anca Lamse, MD
+By Anca Lamse, M.D.

 The New Yorker magazine published an article in 2006 entitled “The Search for Sweet.”
 In that article, the author describes how this artificial sweetener (Splenda) was initially intended to be an insecticide (it contained chlorine atoms; DDT and other insecticides contain chlorine).